-Advances from customers are primarily related to multi-annual capacity reservation and volume commitment agreements signed in 2022 with certain customers.
-These advances correspond to up-front payments received from customers, usually on a quarterly basis or according to contractually defined installments.
-They are recognized in earnings according to the satisfaction, upon deliveries or over time, of the corresponding performance obligations.
+Advances from customers are primarily related to multi-annual capacity reservation and volume commitment agreements signed in 2023 and 2022 with certain customers.
 Some of these arrangements include take-or-pay clauses, according to which the Group is entitled to receive the full amount of the contractual committed fees in case of non-compliant orders from those customers.
 Certain agreements include penalties in case the Group is not able to fulfill its contractual obligations.
-No significant provision for those penalties was reported on the consolidated statement of financial position as of December 31, 2022.
+No significant provision for those penalties was reported on the consolidated statement of financial position as of December 31, 2023 and December 31, 2022.